Best TV shows to watch on Amazon Prime Video UK (December 2020)

 The Man in the High Castle

 This series plays with the biggest ‘What if?’ question of the 20th century: what if Germany had won the Second World War?
 It’s a simple premise that belies the devilish complexity of this counterfactual series, based on the novel by Philip K Dick.
 The fourth and final season is now available to stream.
-Watch on Amazon Prime Video
+Watch The Man in the High Castle on Amazon Prime Video

-This sci-fi series is set hundreds of years in the future, where humankind has spread out to live all over the solar system.
-Thomas Jane plays a police detective tasked with finding a missing woman, only to find himself embroiled in a far larger conspiracy.
-After facing cancellation from its original network Syfy, The Expanse was picked up for a fourth season by Amazon this year to the delight of its many fans.
-Watch on Amazon Prime Video

 Preacher